-On or prior to the Closing Date, each former Nuvve stockholder submitted a letter of transmittal (the "Letter of Transmittal") that included certain lock-up provisions, pursuant to which each such stockholder agreed not to, within one year of the closing, offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of PubCo common stock issued in connection with the Acquisition Merger, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of such shares, whether any of these transactions are to be settled by delivery of any such shares, in cash, or otherwise.
-One-half of each former Nuvve stockholder's shares may be released prior to the one-year anniversary if the volume weighted average price of PubCo common stock is at or above \$12.50 for 20 out of any 30 consecutive trading days commencing six months after the closing of the Acquisition Merger.
+On or prior to the Closing Date, each former Nuvve stockholder submitted a letter of transmittal (the "Letter of Transmittal") that included certain lock-up provisions, pursuant to which each such stockholder agreed not to, within one year of the closing, offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of the Company common stock issued in connection with the Acquisition Merger, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of such shares, whether any of these transactions are to be settled by delivery of any such shares, in cash, or otherwise.
+One-half of each former Nuvve stockholder's shares may be released prior to the one-year anniversary if the volume weighted average price of the Company common stock is at or above \$12.50 for 20 out of any 30 consecutive trading days commencing six months after the closing of the Acquisition Merger.

-On the Closing Date, the Newborn initial shareholders entered into a new lock-up agreement (the "Lock-Up Agreement") with PubCo, pursuant to which certain shares of PubCo common stock and the PubCo Warrants held by the initial shareholders will be locked up for six months after the closing, with respect to 50% of such shares of PubCo common stock and PubCo Warrants, and for one year, with respect to the remaining 50% of such shares of PubCo common stock and PubCo (subject to certain exceptions contained therein).
+On the Closing Date, the Newborn initial shareholders entered into a new lock-up agreement (the "Lock-Up Agreement") with the Company, pursuant to which certain shares of common stock and the private warrants held by the initial shareholders will be locked up for six months after the closing, with respect to 50% of such shares and warrants, and for one year, with respect to the remaining 50% of such shares and warrants (subject to certain exceptions contained therein).
 The new lock-up agreements will supersede the existing restrictions on transfer applicable to such securities at the execution of the Merger Agreement.